jumanjihouse/docker-duoauthproxy/README.md

     duoauthproxy-builder   centos6    91bda67b530a    9 minutes ago    440.2 MB
     duoauthproxy-builder   centos7    79db91e084e3    5 minutes ago    601 MB
     duoauthproxy-builder   ubuntu     1daefd2370bc    42 seconds ago   541.2 MB

-### Configure the authproxy

-The image assumes the configuration is at `/etc/duoauthproxy/authproxy.cfg` and provides a basic, default config file.
-To provide a custom configuration, create your config at that path on the docker host and run:

-    docker run -d -v /etc/duoauthproxy:/etc/duoauthproxy duoauthproxy

-Your custom config should contain a `[main]` section that includes:

-    [main]
-    log_stdout=true

-The above directive ensures that `docker logs <cid>` is meaningful.

 ### Test locally